24 December 2025 · 9 min read

 What is the Default Mode Network?

-The default mode network (DMN) is a network of brain regions that are activated when you're at rest and not focused on the external environment.
-This network becomes most active during mind-wandering or daydreaming, often when you find yourself in a dull environment.
-Interestingly, while this mental activity can seem passive, it requires substantial energy.
+The default mode network (DMN) is a network of brain regions that activates when you're not focused on the external environment.
+It runs during mind-wandering, daydreaming, and unfocused rest — and while this sounds passive, it consumes significant metabolic energy, comparable in some studies to demanding cognitive tasks.

 Boredom and Cognitive Re-Evaluation